carpentries-incubator/hpc-intro/_episodes/04-mechanics.md

 *   To onboard the new maintainer:
     *    Add new maintainer to the maintainers' list.
     *    Email the maintainers to announce the change.
-    *    Request push/merge access for new maintainer from the Software Carpentry executive director.
+    *    Request push/merge access for new maintainer from the Software or Data Carpentry executive director.
     *    Write a blog post introducing new maintainer.
     *    Optional: call between outgoing/incoming maintainer to discuss state of the repository, transition strategy, etc.